Thursday, August 22, 2019

 A burly red Kau appeared in Hyren’s field of view, helping the Quiggle clear away pieces of brick.
 “Are they—“ he began to say.
 The two stopped cold, their eyes growing wide as they stared down at their unusual discovery.

 That was all the time Hyren needed to push off the edge of the balcony and lunge for the building next door, pulling himself onto the roof.
 He took off at a sprint, bounding from rooftop to rooftop towards the city wall.
-In the moonlight, he could adequately see the path ahead and judge how much energy to expend, when to jump and where.
+In the moonlight, he could see the path ahead and judge how much energy to expend, when to jump and where.
 His body screamed for rest, but to shift to a lower gear now would mean the end.

 The Eyries shrieked again as they closed in.
 Hyren reached for the sword that usually sat at his back—and felt nothing.
 It must have been left behind in the debris of the building.
 He groaned, but he couldn’t go back for it now.
 Instead he pulled his blaster from its holster – at least that was still there – and checked the power levels.
 It still worked.